MiniGameWorlds/MiniGameWorld/resources/userWiki/Home.md

 # Description
 This wiki describes how to use MiniGameWorld pluin in your server.
 And this Plugin works on `spigot`, `paper`, `purpur` bukkit with `1.14+` versions.
 MiniGame has `Solo`, `SoloBattle`, `Team`, `TeamBattle`, `Fake` and `custom` types for playing

+Minigames will work independently regardless of the server gamemodes(Economy, Survival, RPG, etc) with wide applicability and scalability.
+And one minigame can be played in many different ways with custom config settings and custom maps.
+Also player's all state(`Inventory`, `Health`, `Exp`, `Game Mode`, `etc`) are saved at the game start and restored when the game finished.

 ---

 # Features
-- **Works independently with other plugins** (Available for all types of servers: Economy, Survival, RPG, etc)
-- Each minigames are isolated from each other (doesn't affect each other)
-- Same minigame can be played in many different ways with custom config settings and custom maps
-- A player's all state(`Inventory`, `Health`, `Food level`, `Exp`, `Potion Effects`, `Glowing`, `Hiding`, `Game Mode` , `etc`) are saved at the game start and restored when the game finished

 - [Join / View / Leave]
 - [Menu]
 - [Party]